Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Dog Behavior After Being Attacked

 Being attacked by another dog is an aversive experience that may lead to short-term and long-term consequences.
 Just seconds after the attack, the affected dog may be shaky and jumpy as the adrenaline will be pumping.
-As the dog recuperates from this acute onset, there may the onset of a negative conditioned emotional response associated with the place where the incident occured and/or the presence of other dogs.
+As the dog recuperates from this acute onset, there may be the onset of a negative conditioned emotional response associated with the place where the incident occurred and/or the presence of other dogs.

 Now, this doesn't always happen to every single dog.
 Some dogs may perceive the attack as scary and unpleasant, but it will soon be shaken off.
-The problem arises when the attack is morphed into a life-changing event and this can happen even to the most solid dogs.
+The problem arises when the attack is morphed into a life-changing event, and this can happen even to the most solid dogs.

-There are ample stories of even service dogs who have proven their worth in being "bomb proof dogs" over the years, suffering the consequences of an encounter gone wrong and emotionally paying the price.
+There are ample stories of even service dogs who have proven their worth in being "bomb-proof dogs" over the years suffering the consequences of an encounter gone wrong and emotionally paying the price.
 It's as if an imaginary switch flips inside their head.
 Science calls it "single event learning."
 Undoing the damage is often quite a bumpy road.
 In this service dog story, a 30-second attack turned into two years of rehabilitation.

 I have seen reactions range from avoidance behaviors (the dog no longer wants to play or interact with other dogs or does so very tentatively) to defensive behaviors (the dog feels threatened and uses the "offense is the best defense" strategy to maintain distance).

-There are then also several dogs sort of in between, where you really don't notice many problems readily, but at some point in the dog's future history of playing or interacting with other dogs, a new issue pops up out of nowhere (e.g. dog starts growling during an interaction) in a dog who never exhibited this type of issues before.
+There are then also several dogs sort of in between, where you really don't notice many problems readily, but at some point in the dog's future history of playing or interacting with other dogs, a new issue pops up out of nowhere (e.g., the dog starts growling during an interaction) in a dog who never exhibited this type of issues before.

 In any case, the onset of a negative conditioned emotional response needs to be addressed to prevent the issue from establishing and becoming worse.
-This requires several measures to protect the dog's emotional wellbeing and addressing any issues the dog may have acquired due to the negative experience.
+This requires several measures to protect the dog's emotional wellbeing and address any issues the dog may have acquired due to the negative experience.

-Fears and phobias can develop from a single experience (one event learning) or from continued exposure to the fearful stimulus.— Debra Horwitz & Gary Landsberg
+Fears and phobias can develop from a single experience (one event learning) or from continued exposure to the fearful stimulus.

 Ways to Help a Dog Recover From a Dog Attack

-If your dog is shocked after a dog attack, it is very important that you take several measures to protect your dog from any future negative encounters and that you help your dog eventually recover through some remedial socialization using the right type of dogs.
+If your dog is shocked after a dog attack, it is very important that you take several measures to protect your dog from any future negative encounters and that you help your dog eventually recover through some remedial socialization using the right types of dogs.

-Left untreated, affected dogs may end up reacting negatively to any dogs who remind them of the attacker (same coat color, same size, same breed) and this may even generalize to other dogs.
+If left untreated, affected dogs may end up reacting negatively to any dogs who remind them of the attacker (same coat color, same size, same breed) and this may even generalize to other dogs.

-A dog trainer or behavior professional using humane, positive-based behavior modification methods may be needed to assess the attacked dog dog and help him out.
+A dog trainer or behavior professional using humane, positive-based behavior modification methods may be needed to assess the attacked dog and help him out.
 This is very important.
 The last thing a stressed dog needs is punishment-based corrections at the sight of other dogs, which will only strengthen the dog’s negative association with them.